 3.2.
 Seller's Reservations/Gas Warranties.
-Seller reserves the following rights and reasonable quantities of Gas to satisfy same ("Seller's Reservations"): (i) to operate the Committed Reserves as a reasonably prudent operator; provided, in the event Seller should commence Gas flow from a new well, or the repair, reworking, or plugging of any well, notice of same shall be given to Buyer no later than five Business Days prior thereto, (ii) to separate or process the Gas using only mechanical, ambient temperature equipment located at surface production facilities on the Subject Leases, (iii)a to use Gas produced from the Subject Leases for operating the Subject Leases, and (iv) to pool, communitize or unitize the Subject Leases, in which event this Agreement shall cover Seller's Interest therein.
+Seller reserves the following rights and reasonable quantities of Gas to satisfy same ("Seller's Reservations"): (i) to operate the Committed Reserves as a reasonably prudent operator; provided, in the event Seller should commence Gas flow from a new well, or the repair, reworking, or plugging of any well, notice of same shall be given to Buyer as soon as reasonably practical, (ii) to use Gas produced from the Subject Leases for operating the Subject Leases, and (iii) to pool, communitize or unitize the Subject Leases, in which event this Agreement shall cover Seller's Interest therein.
 Seller represents and warrants that Gas delivered has been produced from Seller’s Committed Reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Delivery Point(s) with other Gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner as will subject the Gathering Services or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act. and (ii) Seller will take no action that would be designed to subject the Field Services or any portion thereof to the, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.
 Delivery of Gas hereunder shall not constitute such an action.
 Seller shall indemnify, defend and hold harmless Buyer and the Field Services provider from any and all loss, cost, expense and Claims, including, without limitation, punitive, exemplary, treble, incidental, consequential and indirect damages, lost profits or other business interruption damages, arising from or out of a breach of the representations and warranties contained in this paragraph.

 3.3.
-Buyer's Purchase.
-Except as otherwise provided herein, Buyer shall have the right to purchase and receive at the Delivery Point(s), or cause to be received for Buyer's account, Seller's Daily Deliverability of Gas; provided however, if Seller has Gas available for delivery from the Committed Reserves in excess of the Gas confirmed for such Month by Buyer in accordance with Appendix "1," Operations/Delivery, Seller shall have the right during such Month, exercisable upon 24 hours prior written notice to Buyer (the "Release Notice Period"), to require Buyer to temporarily release such Gas herefrom in order for Seller to dispose of such excess quantity of Gas (the "Released Gas").
+Buyer's Purchase Committment.
+Except as otherwise provided herein, Buyer shall commit to purchase and receive at the Delivery Point(s), or cause to be received for Buyer's account, Seller's Daily Deliverability of Gas; provided however, if Seller has Gas available for delivery from the Committed Reserves in excess of the Gas confirmed for such Month by Buyer in accordance with Appendix "1," Operations/Delivery, Seller shall have the right during such Month, exercisable upon 24 hours prior written notice to Buyer (the "Release Notice Period"), to require Buyer to temporarily release such Gas herefrom in order for Seller to dispose of such excess quantity of Gas (the "Released Gas").
 Any Released Gas shall at Seller's option, be gathered under the Gathering Services Agreement.
 If Buyer fails to take the Released Gas for a period of 120 consecutive Days, Seller shall have the option to be exercised in writing and upon 30 days notice of (i) having the Released Gas permanently released from commitment hereunder and gathered under the Gathering Services Agreement.

-3.4.
-Minimum Quantities.
-In the event the Seller's Daily Deliverability of Gas available for delivery by Seller at Delivery Points upstream of a screw compressor hereunder is less than 1,000 Mcf or upstream of a reciprocating compressor hereunder is less than 4,500 Mcf for ninety (90) consecutive Days for reasons other than curtailment, dewatering or Force Majeure, then the Agreement may be terminated for all Delivery Points upstream of such compression point at Buyer's option, exercised after giving Seller thirty (30) Days written notice.

 ARTICLE 4.
 DELIVERY POINT(S)/MEASUREMENT/PRESSURE/MAINTENANCE